 To properly prevent pressure ulcers, it is necessary for nursing homes specifically to adopt systematic strategies to reduce risk factors by assessing the physical and mental conditions of a resident, including activity level, mobility, incontinence, nutrition, risk for friction and shear, and skin condition.
 Assisted living facilities should also implement prevention policies to reduce the risk a resident will suffer from pressure ulcers.
 Only a particularized comprehensive assessment of each patient or resident can lead to effective prevention of pressure ulcers.
-If you or your loved one has suffered harm from pressure ulcers as a result of nursing home or assisted living neglect, you may want to call the Los Angeles bed sore attorneys of the Law Offices of Ben Yeroushalmi.
+If you or your loved one has suffered harm from pressure ulcers as a result of nursing home or assisted living neglect, you may want to call the Los Angeles bed sore attorneys of Yeroushalmi Law.
 Our experienced lawyers may be able to help you pursue a legal claim to hold those entities responsible.

 Movement and Position ChangesMaintaining the ability to move around and position changes are the most effective ways to prevent pressure sores.
 Those who are not confined to a bed or wheelchair should be encouraged to stand and walk.
 Appropriate daily exercise that helps circulation and builds up vital muscle tissue is an important step in maintaining healthy skin.